Don-java/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-creates a new local variable
+script that creates a new global variable